handangne/UOP_COMP051/README.md

 50 % 50 is 0.
 Reason: 50 / 50 is 1 with remainder 0.
 1 % 2 is 1.
 Reason: 1 / 2 is 0 with remainder 1.
 10 % 4.0 is not valid.
 "Remainder" only makes sense for integer operands.
+100 % 0 = Error.
+Because 100 % 0 is undefined (as 100 / 0 is undefined) and causes the program to terminate.

 ```Cpp
 #include <iostream>